ibm-cloud-docs/account/account_faq.md

 {: #whatisliteplan}

 A Lite plan is a free quota-based service plan.
 You can use a service Lite plan to build an app without incurring any charges.
 A Lite plan might be offered on a monthly cycle (renewed each month) or on a one-off usage basis.
 You can have one instance per Lite plan service.
 Lite pricing plans are offered in all accounts.

+## What happens when my Lite plan instance reaches the monthly quota?
+{: #monthlyquota}

+Reaching any quota limit for Lite plan instances suspends the service for that month.
+Quota limits are per org, not per instance.
+New instances created in the same org reflect any usage from previous instances.
+The quota limits reset on the 1st of every month.

 ## How do I upgrade or change my account type?
 {: #changeacct}